GregPetropoulos/Naval-Letter-Generator/README.md

   - No Validation

 ## Submitting The Form

-Once the form is submitted the values will be in a json data structure
-- State--> into JSON body
+Once the **Generate Naval Letter** `button` is clicked the form is submitted and the `StandardLetterDocument.js` function will supply the state values via passed props to create the formatted letter as a `new Document`.
+The `Packer` will utilize the `toBlob` method and return a promise and save as as **StandardNavalLetter.docx** file for download.

-# Testing
+## Manual Testing

 **Paragraph Test**